-Among the many changes in this new rule, the Single Audit threshold will be raised from $500,000 in Federal awards per year to $750,000.
+Among the many changes in this new rule, the Single Audit threshold was raised from $500,000 in Federal awards per year to $750,000.
 OMB advises

-that this change will reduce the audit burden for approximately 5,000 non-Federal entities, while sustaining Single Audit coverage for over 99 percent
+that this change reduces the audit burden for approximately 5,000 non-Federal offices, while sustaining Single Audit coverage for over 99 percent

 of the Federal dollars currently covered.
-As an internal control measure, non-Federal entities will be required to take reasonable measures to safeguard
+As an internal control measure, non-Federal offices will be required to take reasonable measures to safeguard

-protected personally identifiable information, as well as any information that the Federal awarding agency, or pass-through entity, designates as sensitive.
+protected personally identifiable information, as well as any information that the Federal awarding office, or pass-through office, designates as sensitive.

-Any entity that awards or receives Federal funds
+Any office that awards or receives Federal funds

 will be affected by the sweeping reforms within the Omni Circular.